What does the sun do to your hair? - The Hair Fuel

 3. Mood and Stress Reduction: Sunlight exposure can have positive effects on your mood and mental well-being.
 Reduced stress levels and improved mental health indirectly contributes to healthy hair growth.
 Stress is known to be a potential trigger for hair loss, so managing stress through sun exposure and other stress-reduction techniques can have a positive impact on hair health.

-Despite these potential benefits, it’s important to note that excessive sun exposure without proper protection can lead to hair damage, as we covered in this article.
-Therefore, it’s crucial to strike a balance between sun exposure for potential benefits and taking necessary precautions to protect the hair and scalp from harmful UV rays.
+Therefore, it's crucial to strike a balance between sun exposure for potential benefits and taking necessary precautions to protect the hair and scalp from harmful UV rays.

 Sources: